5110209161/ros2-robot/README.md

 Part of the robots are still not working:

+- UR3 (moveit failed)
-- UR5 Robot
+- UR5 Robot (all failed)
-- UR10 robot
+- UR10 robot (all failed)
 - Fanuc CR35iA (poor model)

+Recomand to use the official UR repository.

-So in my repository, reuse the working robots and follow its structure to support more robots.
+In my repository, reuse the working robots and follow its structure to support more robots.